RealismusModding/FS17_RM_soilCompaction/README.md

 Multiple passes with a cultivator will not have an increased effect.
 Only the first pass is accounted for the decompacting the soil.

 Cultivating fully grown oilseed radish will decompact the soil one addition level.

+## Tire pressure
+The ground pressure is determined by the load each wheel transmits to the ground and the contact area.
+The contact area is generally determined by the radius and width of the wheel and the tire pressure.
+Lower tire pressure increases the contact area and decreases the ground pressure and soil compaction.

+It is possible to change the tire pressure on all Motorized equipment that has wheels.
+The default tire pressure is 1.8 bar (180 kPa) and it is possible to reduce it down to 0.8 bar (80 kPa) by using an air compressor.
+The air compressor, Wopstr A700, can be bought under category "Placeables" and is moveable.
+Start the air compressor and inflate or deflate the wheels.
+For simplicity, all wheels are set to same the tire pressure.